peterhinch/micropython-async/v3/docs/TUTORIAL.md

 [in section 7.8](./TUTORIAL.md#78-race-conditions).
 Another hazard is the "deadly embrace" where two tasks each wait on the other's completion.

+Another synchronisation issue arises with producer and consumer tasks.
+The producer generates data which the consumer uses.
+Asyncio provides the `Queue` object.
+The producer puts data onto the queue while the consumer waits for its arrival (with other tasks getting scheduled for the duration).
+The `Queue` guarantees that items are removed in the order in which they were received.
+Alternatively a `Barrier` instance can be used if the producer must wait until the consumer is ready to access the data.

 In simple applications communication may be achieved with global flags or bound variables.
 A more elegant approach is to use synchronisation primitives.
 CPython provides the following classes: